Are you comfortable living with rats in your home?

 Always clean up rat droppings, urine, and any other evidence of rat activity in your home.
 Do this to reduce the risk of disease.

 What happens if a rat bites you?

-First things first, it is going to hurt, but only a bit.
-If I were bitten by a rat, I would be more concerned about the potential diseases it may transmit, rather than the pain of the bite.
+First things first, it will hurt, but only a bit.
+If a rat bit me, I would be more concerned about the potential diseases it may transmit rather than the pain of the bite.

-If you have been bitten by a rat, you need to make yourself aware of a number of symptoms associated with a rat bite.
+If a rat has bitten you, you need to know several symptoms associated with a rat bite.
 In doubt?
 Check with a medical professional.

 Can a rat hurt you?

 Are rats aggressive?

 Under usual circumstances, a rat will avoid human contact as much as possible.
 Rats and humans have been living closer together in recent times.